-Following the successful completion of the remedial courses by meeting the below listed conditions, students may be offered direct entry into ADSM academic programs.
+Students are required to successfully complete all remedial courses.
+Following the successful completion of the remedial courses by meeting the below listed conditions, students may be offered direct or conditional entry into ADSM academic programs.

-• Achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the six credits of remedial courses.
+• Achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the four credits of remedial courses.